skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 For each workspace, it is possible to create one or more API tokens.
 All available tokens of a workspace are listed with their name and the creation date.

-The actual token is only shown once when it is created.
+The actual token is only revealed once when it is created.
 It is not possible to view the token again after creation.

 Each token can be revoked.
 If it is revoked, it cannot be used anymore.
 It is also not possible to activate a revoked token again.